nomadiq/papuaNMR_Exchange/README.md

 * IAB: The intensity of system A that has moved to position B
 * IBA: The intenisty of system B that has moved to position A

-In the experiments described in the references 15N is encoded before the exchange period, so it does not change during the mixing period.
+In the experiments described in the references 15N (or F1) is encoded before the exchange period, so it does not change during the mixing period.
 So the peak for 'A to B' is seen as a peak with the same 15N frequency as A but now has a frequency of B for 1H.
+This is because the system has now moved to a new 1H position and is recorded directly (F2).
 See schematic below.

 ![alt text](https://raw.githubusercontent.com/nomadiq/papuaNMR_Exchange/master/schematic.png)